-If you dread the chore of a thorough refrigerator cleaning job that should be done regularly (or it turns into one funky mess), here’s an easy way to avoid the big task:
+If you dread the chore of a thorough washing of your refrigerator…and this should be done regularly (or it turns into one funky mess), here’s an easy way to avoid the big task:

 Break the job down into 10 minute daily chunks of time.